 We encourage chemistry students take 50:198:111, Programming Fundamentals as one of their General Education requirements.

-To declare Chemistry as your major, go to the registrar’s office and tell them you wish to major in chemistry (Subject Code: 160).
+To declare B.S.
+Chemistry-Traditional Track as your major, go to the registrar’s office and tell them you wish to major in chemistry (Subject Code: 160).

 To remain in good standing, students may only receive one D grade in the chemistry/biochemistry undergraduate lecture courses.